blacklabelops-legacy/jenkins/README.md

 Docker container with Jenkins Continuous Integration and Delivery server on CentOS.

-Discuss this Docker Image on Hipchat: [blacklabelops/hipchat](https://www.hipchat.com/geogBFvEM)
+Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](https://www.hipchat.com/geogBFvEM)

 Good news!
 This container has rooted out root!
 Safely running inside userspace!